 OnCore is GW’s Clinical Trial Management System (CTMS).
-Forte EDC, which works in conjunction with OnCore, is a validated electronic data capture system; it will be used for investigator-initiated trials.
-Both systems are created and supported by Forte and can be accessed through a web browser.
+Advarra EDC, which works in conjunction with OnCore, is a validated electronic data capture system; it will be used for investigator-initiated trials.
+Both systems are created and supported by Advarra and can be accessed through a web browser.

 Requesting Access to OnCore and/or EDC

 Before accessing OnCore or EDC, users must fill out the Access Request Survey and wait for approval.
 Note that this survey should also be used to request removal of access or a change to access.
 After users are approved, the Clinical Trials Office will assign required training and explain next steps.
 Training is mandatory prior to receiving access to either OnCore or EDC.

 Follow these steps to obtain access to OnCore or EDC:

 - Submit the Access Request Survey

 - Wait for an email notification that you have been approved for access.

 - You will be assigned online tutorials from Advarra University (and will receive a sign-up email with a link) based on your role.
 You will also be given access to our OnCore training environment to practice what you are learning.